magicdawn/promise.retry/README.md

 ### `AbortSignal`

-if `options.timeout` Provided, ptimeout will provide a extra runtime argument `signal?: AbortSignal` use like below, see more at https://github.com/magicdawn/promise.timeout#singal
+if `options.timeout` is provided, ptimeout will provide a extra runtime argument `signal?: AbortSignal` use like below, see more at https://github.com/magicdawn/promise.timeout#singal

 ```ts